basecamp/trix/README.md

 element.editor.insertFile(file)
 ```

-### Inserting Line Breaks
+### Inserting a Line Break

-To insert a line break, call the `editor.insertLineBreak` method.
-This is functionally equivalent to pressing the return key.
+To insert a line break, call the `editor.insertLineBreak` method, which is functionally equivalent to pressing the return key.

 ```js
 // Insert “Hello\n”